Children and Youth Religious Education

 The children and youth love to meet new volunteers who bring fresh ideas and perspectives to Religious Education.
 Find out more about volunteering by visiting this page.

 The C/Y R.E.
 Program is directed by our new Director or Religious Education, Adrean Dills.
 Adrean was born and raised in Billings, Montana.
 She earned a Bachelor of Arts Degree in International Relations and Philosophy from Gonzaga University in Spokane, Washington. and a Masters of Divinity degree from the Buddhist-inspired Naropa University in Boulder, Colorado.
 Adrean's work experience includes serving in a variety of health care settings and most recently working as the Interim Director of Lifespan Learning for the UU Church of Davis.
 Adrean and her husband moved the Sacramento area in 2014 seeking better balance for work and family life.
-They are blessed with a now 4-year-old daughter and a son due early this October.
+They are blessed with a now 5-year-old daughter and a 1 year old son.

 Sierra Foothills Unitarian Universalists